datavis-tech/topologica/README.md

 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/68416/15389922/cf3f24dc-1dd6-11e6-92d6-058051b752ea.png">
   <br>
-  Full name changes whenever its dependencies change.
+  Full name changes whenever its inputs change.
 </p>

-Here's the previous example re-written to specify the reactive function using a two element array with dependencies specified as a comma delimited string.
+Here's the previous example re-written to specify the reactive function using a two element array with inputs specified as a comma delimited string.
 This is the form we'll use for the rest of the examples here.

 ```js
 const dataflow = Topologica({